-Resources for Getting Started with Project-Based Learning
+Resources for Getting Started With Project-Based Learning

-Edutopia’s curated compilation of online resources for understanding and beginning to implement project-based learning.
+Explore Edutopia’s curated compilation of online resources for understanding and beginning to implement project-based learning.

 PBL Defined and Clarified

 - What the Heck is PBL? by Heather Wolpert-Gawron (2015)

 In project-based learning, students show what they learn as they journey through the unit, interact with its lessons, collaborate with each other, and assess themselves and each other.

 - Five Keys to Rigorous Project-Based Learning (2014)

 Well-designed project-based learning (PBL) has been shown to result in deeper learning and engaged, self-directed learners.
 Learn more about the five core elements of successful PBL in this video.

 - What Should "Gold Standard" PBL Include? by Suzie Boss (2014)

 Find out why a gold standard in PBL is necessary and how teachers, school leaders, and others can contribute to the conversation around its development.